-(A) If the Planning Administrator finds that any of the provisions of this Ordinance are being violated, he shall notify in writing the person responsible for such violation, indicating the nature of the violation, and ordering the action necessary to correct it.
+(A) If the Planning Director or his/her duly authorized agent finds that any of the provisions of this Ordinance are being violated, he shall notify in writing the person responsible for such violation, indicating the nature of the violation, and ordering the action necessary to correct it.
 He shall order discontinuance of the illegal use of buildings or structures; removal of illegal buildings or structures, or of additions, alterations or structural changes thereto; discontinuance of any illegal work being done; replacement of vegetation or humus layers; or shall take any action authorized by this ordinance to ensure compliance with or to prevent violation of its provisions.
-If a ruling of the Planning Administrator is questioned, the aggrieved party or parties may appeal such ruling to the Board of Adjustment.
+If a ruling of the Planning Director or his/her duly authorized agent is questioned, the aggrieved party or parties may appeal such ruling to the Board of Adjustment.

-- (B) Violation of any provision of this ordinance shall subject the offender to a civil penalty in an amount not less than five-hundred dollars (\$500.00) nor more than five thousand dollars (\$5,000) per occurrence of the violation, depending upon the nature and severity of the violation.
-The removal of each protected tree may be considered as a separate violation.
+(B) Violation of any provision of this ordinance shall subject the offender to a civil penalty in an amount of not less than five-hundred dollars (\$500.00) nor more than five thousand dollars (\$5,000) per occurrence.
+The removal of each protected tree will be considered as a separate violation.
 Such penalty shall be recovered by the County in a civil action in the nature of a debt if the offender does not pay the penalty within a period of seventy-two (72) hours after being cited.
-Citations shall be in writing and signed by the Planning Administrator, and shall be delivered or mailed to the offender either at his residence or at his place of business or at the place where the violation occurred.
-Each day that the violation continues shall constitute a separate and distinct offense without multiple citations being issued. - (C) A notification of violation shall be issued and the activity causing the problem shall cease immediately upon receipt of the notification.
-Work to correct the problem shall begin within ten (10) days unless the person involved can show just cause, which will provide an extension of time long enough to repair the damage.
+Citations shall be in writing and signed by the Planning Director or his/her duly authorized agent, and shall be delivered or mailed to the offender either at his residence or at his place of business or at the place where the violation occurred.
+The offender will have ten (10) business days from receipt of the violation to begin corrective action and/or submit a plan of action to correct the violation.
+Each day that the violation continues shall constitute a separate and distinct offense without multiple citations being issued.